 - World– any region

-- Regional Grouping – e.g. Africa, Middle East, Australia/Pacific etc.
+- Regional Grouping – for example, Africa, Middle East, Australia/Pacific etc.

-- Country/Region – e.g. Ireland, Peru, Hong Kong SAR etc.
+- Country/Region – for example, Ireland, Peru, Hong Kong SAR etc.

-- State/Province – e.g. USA-California, Australia-Queensland, Canada-Alberta etc. (note: this granularity level is supported only for states / provinces in Australia, Canada, UK and USA).
+- State/Province – for example, USA-California, Australia-Queensland, Canada-Alberta etc. (note: this granularity level is supported only for states / provinces in Australia, Canada, UK, and USA).

-When a region or a set of regions is assigned to an endpoint, any requests from those regions will get routed only to that endpoint.
-Traffic Manager uses the source IP address of the DNS query to determine the region from which a user is querying from – in most cases this will be the IP address of the local DNS resolver doing the query on behalf of the user.
+When a region or a set of regions is assigned to an endpoint, any requests from those regions gets routed only to that endpoint.
+Traffic Manager uses the source IP address of the DNS query to determine the region from which a user is querying from – usually this is the IP address of the local DNS resolver doing the query on behalf of the user.

 Traffic Manager reads the source IP address of the DNS query and decides which geographic region it is originating from.
-It will then look to see if there is an endpoint that has this geographic region mapped to it.
-This lookup starts at the lowest granularity level (State/Province where it is supported, else at the Country/Region level) and goes all the way up to the highest level which is World.
-The first match found using this traversal will be designated as the endpoint to return in the query response.
-In the case of matching with a Nested type endpoint, an endpoint within that child profile will be returned, based on its routing method.
+It then looks to see if there is an endpoint that has this geographic region mapped to it.
+This lookup starts at the lowest granularity level (State/Province where it is supported, else at the Country/Region level) and goes all the way up to the highest level, which is World.
+The first match found using this traversal is designated as the endpoint to return in the query response.
+When matching with a Nested type endpoint, an endpoint within that child profile is returned, based on its routing method.
 The following points are applicable to this behavior:

-- If a user’s region comes under two different endpoints’ geographic mapping Traffic Manager will select the endpoint with the lowest granularity and will not consider routing requests from that region to the other endpoint.
-Example: consider a Geographic Routing type profile with two endpoints - Endpoint 1 and Endpoint 2.
+- If a user’s region comes under two different endpoints’ geographic mapping, Traffic Manager selects the endpoint with the lowest granularity and does not consider routing requests from that region to the other endpoint.
+For example, consider a Geographic Routing type profile with two endpoints - Endpoint1 and Endpoint2.
 Endpoint1 is configured to receive traffic from Ireland and Endpoint2 is configured to receive traffic from Europe.
-If a request originates from Ireland, it will always be routed to Endpoint1.
+If a request originates from Ireland, it is always routed to Endpoint1.

-- Since a region can be mapped only to one endpoint, Traffic Manager will return it regardless of whether the endpoint is healthy or not.
-Therefore, it is strongly suggested that customers should using the geographic routing method associate it with Nested type endpoints that has child profiles containing at least two endpoints within each.
+It is strongly recommended that customers using the geographic routing method associate it with the Nested type endpoints that has child profiles containing at least two endpoints within each.

-- If an endpoint match is found and that endpoint is in the Stopped state, Traffic Manager will return a NODATA response.
-In this case, no further lookups will be made higher up in the geographic region hierarchy.
+- If an endpoint match is found and that endpoint is in the Stopped state, Traffic Manager returns a NODATA response.
+In this case, no further lookups is made higher up in the geographic region hierarchy.
 This behavior is also applicable for nested endpoint types when the child profile is in the Stopped or Disabled state.

-- If an endpoint is in the Disabled status, it won’t be included in the region matching process.
+- If an endpoint displays a Disabled status, it won’t be included in the region matching process.
 This behavior is also applicable for nested endpoint types when the endpoint is in the Disabled state.

-- If a query is coming from a geographic region which has no mapping in that profile, Traffic Manager will return a NODATA response.
-Therefore, it is strongly recommended that customers should use geographic routing with one endpoint, ideally of type Nested with at least two endpoints within the child profile, with the region World assigned to it.
-This will also ensure that any IP addresses which do not map to a region will be handled.
+- If a query is coming from a geographic region that has no mapping in that profile, Traffic Manager returns a NODATA response.
+Therefore, it is strongly recommended that customers use geographic routing with one endpoint, ideally of type Nested with at least two endpoints within the child profile, with the region World assigned to it.
+This also ensures that any IP addresses that do not map to a region are handled.

 As explained in How Traffic Manager Works, Traffic Manager does not receive DNS queries directly from clients.
 Rather, DNS queries come from the recursive DNS service that the clients are configured to use.
 Therefore, the IP address used to determine the region is not the client's IP address, but it is the IP address of the recursive DNS service.
 In practice, this IP address is a good proxy for the client.